vasyl83/SV07update/README.md

 ## 7. Rebooting into the new environment

-You can now shut down the KliPad by issuying `halt`, or simply pull out the bootable usb stick.
+You can noow shut down the KliPad by issuying `halt`, or simply pull out the bootable usb stick.
 You should then see a message `EXT4-fs (sda2): shut down requested (2)`.

 Now you should only have the second USB stick connected (the one with dtb and img files).